jidongxiao/CSCI1200-DataStructures/hws/03_amazon_prime/README.md

 ```

 On the other hand, if *numRecommendations* is 5, but the algorithm finds 20 movies the user might like, the function would only return 5 indices.
 In other words, the function will never return more than *numRecommendations* indices.

+In addition, the two functions also assume the **RecommendationSystem** class has defined the number of users, the number of movies, the number of tv shows as its member variables, named numUsers, numMovies, numShows, respectively.

 ## Program Requirements & Submission Details